JaJaMaru: Ninpō Chō

 JaJaMaru: Ninpō Chō (じゃじゃ丸忍法帳, JaJaMaru Ninja Arts Register) is a role-playing video game released in Japan on March 28, 1989 by Jaleco for the Family Computer.
 It is part of Jaleco's Ninja JaJaMaru-kun series and was originally scheduled for a North American release under the name Taro's Quest, although it was never released.
 Ninja Taro, another game in the series, was localized for America instead.

+Ninja JajaMaru: Ninja Skill Book

+This game was officially localized in English with the name Ninja JajaMaru: Ninja Skill Book and released in 2023 for the NES and as part of the game collection Ninja JaJaMaru: The Lost RPGs.